emqxarchive/emqx-docs-en/source/deploy.rst

 1. Create VPC network.

-2. Create a 'private network' for EMQ cluster inside the VPC network, e.g. 192.168.0.0/24
+2. Create a 'private network' for *EMQ X* cluster inside the VPC network, e.g. 192.168.0.0/24

 3. Create 2 hosts inside the private network, like: